btpay

 make run

-789 user story tests and unit tests covering ORM, auth, Bitcoin key derivation, invoicing, API, webhooks, email, frontend, account security, Electrum server selection, stablecoin monitoring, BTCPay Server, LNbits, and security middleware.
+859 user story tests and unit tests covering ORM, auth, Bitcoin key derivation, invoicing, storefronts, API, webhooks, email, frontend, account security, Electrum server selection, stablecoin monitoring, BTCPay Server, LNbits, and security middleware.

 Architecture